 When you import a VM back to the same system to duplicate the VM, you must rename the VM and duplicate volumes during either the export or import process.
 If you do not rename the VM, the import wizard automatically renames the new VM and new volumes, to prevent conflicts with the source VM.
-The wizard appends a number to the VM name and volume name, incrementing the number for additional duplicates of the VM: MyVM0, MyVM1, and so on.
+The wizard appends a number to the VM name and volume name, incrementing the number for additional duplicates of the VM: MyVM, MyVM0, MyVM1, and so on.

-- The time required to import a VM depends on the size and number of volumes in the source VM as well as network bandwidth.
+- If you begin to import an OVA file and then the node is placed into maintenance mode or loses power, the OVA import fails, and any future attempt to import an OVA file fails.
+For information on a work-around for this problem, see KB0014856. - The time required to import a VM depends on the size and number of volumes in the source VM as well as network bandwidth.
 For example, transferring a VM with one 20 GB boot volume over a 1Gb network may take about 30 minutes. - When you import a VM, the original container size for each volume you include is not preserved.
 For example, if your source VM has a 20 GB boot volume in a 40 GB volume container, the target VM will have a 20 GB boot volume in a 20 GB volume container.
-If necessary, you can expand the volume containers on the target system as described in Expanding a Volume Container on the everRun System. - If the system switches from the primary PM to the secondary PM during an import process, the process fails.
+If necessary, you can expand the volume containers on the target system as described in Expanding a Volume Container on the everRun System.

+- If the system switches from the primary PM to the secondary PM during an import process, the process fails.
 This does not affect the continuous uptime of your system, but you must delete the incomplete VM and associated volumes on the system, and import them again. - After migrating a PM or VM, the network driver might not be properly installed.
 In this situation, manually install the driver.
-See Troubleshooting below for more information.
+See Troubleshooting below for more information. - After Importing a Linux VMware OVA file, you need to manually configure network information.
+See After Importing a Linux VMware OVA File, Manually Configure Network Information.